bitdessin/JustDeepIt/docs/source/implementation/is.rst

-The trained weights can be saved using method :func:`save <justdeepit.models.IS.save>`, which simultaneously stores the trained weights (extension ``.pth``) and model configuration file (extensions ``.py`` for MMDetection backend and ``.yaml`` for Detectron2 backend).
+The trained weights can be saved using method :meth:`save <justdeepit.models.IS.save>`, which simultaneously stores the trained weights (extension ``.pth``) and model configuration file (extensions ``.py`` for MMDetection backend and ``.yaml`` for Detectron2 backend).
 The user can apply the weights and configuration file as needed for generating a model using the MMDetection or Detectron2 library directly.
-To check the detailed usage of method :func:`save <justdeepit.models.IS.save>` and all its arguments, refer to the corresponding API documentation.
+To check the detailed usage of method :meth:`save <justdeepit.models.IS.save>` and all its arguments, refer to the corresponding API documentation.